How the healthcare industry can act now to address nursing shortages

 Additionally, physical and verbal assaults against nurses have reached epidemic proportions.
 Studies have shown that over 44% of nurses were physically assaulted in just the first three months of the pandemic in 2020.
 Nursing has always been a physically and emotionally demanding job, but when 20% of nurses reported an increase in workplace violence in 2020, it was clear there was a shift occurring for the worse.

 And while nurses often make the commitment to their profession as a vocation to help patients, they are finding themselves unable to meet the standards they believe necessary to provide high-quality care.
 41% of nurses report they don’t have the time they need to spend with their patients, which in itself leads to a whole host of other problems regarding patient outcomes.

-What healthcare organisations are doing to alleviate the nursing shortage
+What healthcare organizations are doing to alleviate the nursing shortage

 Healthcare systems have been working to solve the projected nursing shortage for many years.
 They have tried to adopt a more modern model of work by implementing programs like flexible work hours, childcare options, tuition reimbursement, and high sign-on bonuses to attract and keep talent.
 Unfortunately, these solutions have done little to mitigate the problem.

-This workforce crisis exposed the need to strengthen and modernise employee listening and experience strategies.
-Traditionally, organisations have relied on engagement metrics, typically administered in an annual survey, to gauge the health and loyalty of their workforce.
+This workforce crisis exposed the need to strengthen and modernize employee listening and experience strategies.
+Traditionally, organizations have relied on engagement metrics, typically administered in an annual survey, to gauge the health and loyalty of their workforce.
 Recently, however, the annual survey approach has been called into question.

 There are some clear opportunities to strengthen healthcare employee experience programs: